This article was last updated on July 7, 2020.

 According to the National Center for Complementary and Integrative Health (NCCIH), some probiotics may help to prevent diarrhea that's caused by infections or antibiotics.
 They may also help with symptoms of irritable bowel syndrome.
 However, the benefits are not conclusive and not all probiotics have the same effects.

-“If you’re considering a probiotic dietary supplement, consult your health care provider first,” says Jagiello.
+“If you’re considering a probiotic dietary supplement, consult your health care provider first,” says Gutshall.
 “This is especially important if you have other health problems.”

 A few facts about probiotic supplements

 Probiotic supplements are not only used to keep the digestive system running smoothly, they also claim other health benefits, from boosting the immune system, improving certain mental health conditions, and contributing to weight loss.

 - Between 2002 and 2012, use of probiotic supplements more than doubled in the United States.